How to Optimize Latency in Voice Agents

 Managing Edge Cases

-- Elderly users with TV interference triggering repeated recognition
+- Elderly users with loud TV audio bleeding into the microphone

 WebRTC achieves sub-100ms latency in perfect conditions.
 Production users don't provide perfect conditions.